The Eternal Boy – republished

 Christmas is for everybody…

-Christmas is full of positive, possibilities,
+Christmas is full of positivity, possibilities,

 and you truly start to get into the Christmas spirit